-The Chase Freedom Unlimited credit card comes with a generous rewards program, a 0% introductory interest rate offer and no annual fee.
-Does that make this card a worthwhile addition to your wallet?
+The Chase Freedom Unlimited credit card comes with a generous rewards program, a 0 percent introductory interest rate offer and no annual fee.
+Does that make it a worthwhile addition to your wallet?

 The Chase Freedom Unlimited credit card offers a solid rewards program and a generous introductory interest rate offer, all without charging an annual fee.
-Does this make the card a smart addition to your wallet?
-We think so, and there are plenty of reasons why.
+Does this make it a smart addition to your wallet?
+Keep reading and decide for yourself.

 Cash back and rewards that don’t expire

-You can earn cash back quickly with the Chase Freedom Unlimited card, depending on your spending habits.
-First, you’ll earn 5% cash back on all travel purchases you make through the Chase Ultimate Rewards online portal.
-You’ll earn the same amount back on Lyft rides through March of 2022.
+You can earn cash back quickly with the Chase Freedom Unlimited, depending on your spending habits.
+First, you’ll earn 5 percent cash back on all travel purchases you make through the Chase Ultimate Rewards online portal.
+You’ll earn the same amount back on Lyft rides through March 2025.

-In addition, you’ll earn 3% cash back on every dollar you charge at restaurants, including takeout and through eligible delivery services, and on drugstore purchases.
-You’ll earn 1.5% back on all other purchases.
+In addition, you’ll earn 3 percent cash back on every dollar you charge at restaurants — including takeout and eligible delivery services — and on drugstore purchases.
+You’ll earn 1.5 percent back on everything else you buy.

 Cash back rewards never expire, and you don’t have to earn a minimum amount to redeem your cash.

-And if you have other Chase-branded credit cards, you can transfer the points you earn with your Chase Freedom Unlimited card to your other Chase cards.
-This can help you maximize the value of these points.
+And if you have other Chase-branded credit cards, you can transfer the points you earn with your Chase Freedom Unlimited card to those, which can help you maximize the value of these points.

 Solid long-term value

-The cash back program isn’t the Chase Freedom Unlimited card’s only perk.
-The card also offers a 0% interest rate on purchases and balance transfers for the first 15 months after you open your account.
-After this introductory period ends, the card’s standard variable APR of 15.24% to 23.99% kicks in.
+The cash back program isn’t the Chase Freedom Unlimited card’s only perk. it also offers a 0 percent interest rate on purchases and balance transfers for the first 15 months from account opening.
+After this introductory period ends, the standard variable APR of 19.24 percent to 27.99 percent kicks in.

-The Chase Freedom offers other benefits, too.
-This includes zero liability protection, in which you won’t be held responsible for unauthorized charges made with your card, and purchase protection, which covers your new purchases for 120 days against damage or theft for up to $500 a claim.
+You’ll also get zero liability protection, which means you won’t be held responsible for unauthorized charges made with your card, and purchase protection, which covers your new purchases for 120 days against damage or theft for up to $500 each claim.

 Is the Chase Freedom Unlimited a good card for you?

-If you eat out often or frequently order takeout, you can quickly earn cash as you’ll receive 3% cash back in these categories.
-The same holds true for drugstore purchases: If you use your card often at these stores, you can also generate cash back quickly thanks to the 3% cash back offer for drugstore purchases.
+If you eat out often or frequently order takeout, you can quickly earn cash since you’ll receive 3 percent cash back in these categories.
+The same holds true for drugstore purchases.

-Then there’s travel.
-If you’re a frequent traveler, you can quickly generate cash back, too.
-That’s thanks to the 5% cash back you’ll earn on travel purchases when you redeem them through Chase Ultimate Rewards.
+And if you’re a frequent traveler, you can quickly generate cash back, too.
+That’s thanks to the 5 percent cash back you’ll earn on travel purchases when you redeem them through Chase Ultimate Rewards.

-But this card is even more valuable if you have more than one Chase-branded credit card.
-That’s because Chase lets you transfer the points you earn among any other Chase card that also generates points.
+But this card is even more valuable if you have more than one Chase-branded credit card, because you can transfer the points you earn to any other Chase card that also generates points.

-Here’s an example of how this can work: The Chase Freedom FlexSM card offers 5% cash back on specific categories that rotate each quarter.
-If you used your Chase Freedom Flex for purchases in the quarter’s 5% bonus categories and your Chase Freedom Unlimited for every other purchase, you’d maximize your cash back.
-You can then combine all your cash back into one larger pool to redeem together.
+Here’s an example of how this can work: The Chase Freedom Flex℠ offers 5 percent cash back on specific categories that rotate each quarter.
+If you used your Chase Freedom Flex for purchases in the quarter’s 5 percent bonus categories and your Chase Freedom Unlimited for every other purchase, you’d maximize your cash back.
+You can then combine all your cash back to redeem it all together.

 You can also boost the value of your cash back by transferring the points you earn with this card to other Chase cards with higher point-redemption values.
-Although the Chase Freedom Unlimited is marketed as a cash back card, your purchases really earn Chase Ultimate Rewards points.
-These points are worth a penny each when you redeem them for cash back.
+Although the Chase Freedom Unlimited is marketed as a cash back card, your purchases really earn Chase Ultimate Rewards points., which are worth a penny each when you redeem them for cash back.